Even if you’re happy and believe that your job will be around for a while, there are good reasons to have multiple income streams.

 Another way of thinking about income is through income streams.
 There are 7 types and include:

-1. Earned Income – it’s earned from your job whether it’s salary or hourly.
-Earned income includes your paycheck from your day job and income made driving for Uber.
+1. Earned Income – it’s earned from your job, whether it’s salary or hourly.
+Earned income includes your paycheck from your day job, and income made driving for Uber.
 It’s anytime you’re exchanging your time, energy, or skills for money.
 The number of hours you can earn money is limited.

-3. Profit Income – often referenced as business income is when you make money through a business.
+3. Profit Income – often referenced as business income, is when you make money through a business.
 However, you’re not running the day-to-day operations or involved in the decision-making.
 You invested capital and paid through profit sharing.

 4. Royalty Income – money is made by leasing or licensing your work for use by another.
-This includes books written, music created, or any type of artwork and protected work paid by a business or end-user.
+This includes books written, music created, or any artwork and protected work paid by a business or end-user.